Skiing down towards the Rectory Couloir off Solitaire Glacier

 I recommend you stay the night at the Stork Nest Inn Thursday night.
 The Stork Nest includes an excellent breakfast the next morning and also provides free storage area for any luggage, ski bags, etc. you want to leave in town.

-We are scheduled to meet at the Silver King hangar (next to the airport, tel: 250-877-1989) in Smithers, BC at 10:30 on 8 March 2019 to fly into the Burnie Glacier.
+We are scheduled to meet at the Silver King hangar (next to the airport, tel: 250-877-1989) in Smithers, BC at 10:30 am on Friday to fly into the Burnie Glacier.
 If this changes I will let you know as soon as possible.
 If you plan to stay at the Stork Nest Inn in Smithers we will send a taxi to pick you up at about 10:00 am.
 If you have made arrangements to stay elsewhere please let me know so that we can arrange to have you picked up at the correct time.
-We plan to be back in Smithers by 17:00 on 15 March 2019 at the very latest but usually as early as 14:00.
-If you choose to book a flight out of Smithers earlier than 18:00 be sure to get the appropriate insurance to cover you in case of weather delays out of Burnie.
+We plan to be back in Smithers by 17:00 on the following Friday at the very latest but usually as early as 14:00.
+If you choose to book a flight out of Smithers earlier than 18:00 (Central Mountain Air offers a flight out of Smithers at 14:30) check with me first, and be sure to get the appropriate insurance to cover you in case of weather delays out of Burnie.

 Please do not transport your skis/poles in ski bags.
 Leave your ski bags at the Stork’s nest.
 The helicopters have limited space and ski bags take up too much room.
 Don’t worry, we’ll be gentle loading them!

 A gear list for the week is attached below.
-Despite being a mid winter trip I recommend that you bring ski crampons.
+Despite being a mid winter trip you should bring ski crampons.
 They can make a big difference even on a powder skiing week at times.
 If you have any difficulty obtaining these please let me know.
 I have some spares and can likely set you up with a pair.
 You will need a climbing harness with several locking carabiners.
 Please ensure that it fits comfortably over your ski clothes.
-A light weight ice axe is useful for some of the routes and peaks in the area.
+A light weight ice axe may be useful for some of the lines in the area, especially late season (late March-April-May) but if you don’t have one or aren’t interested in that kind of skiing then don’t worry about bringing one.
+We have extras at the lodge in any case.

-The lodge is equipped with AC power and does have limited wifi internet access.
+The lodge is equipped with 110 VAC power and does have limited Wi-Fi internet access.
 It has a great ski repair area and several sets of high quality skis if you would like to try something different during the week.
 It also has a wonderful sauna for the end of the day, and beer and wine are available to purchase at the lodge.

 Burnie Glacier – Ski Touring – Equipment List